Louisiana State Museum

 Investments in Royal Vestments

-Though “queen for a day,” the regalia of New Orleans’ Mardi Gras debutantes is inspired by the monarchs of Europe
+The regalia of New Orleans’s Mardi Gras debutantes is inspired by the monarchs of Europe

 The Mistick Krewe of Comus staged the first parade and ball in New Orleans based around a central theme in 1857, and their efforts were hailed as a successful means to organize and clean up what had previously been a raucous “Fat Tuesday” celebration.
 Other so-called “krewes” sprang up in Comus’s wake, the first being the Twelfth Night Revelers, who began staging their annual Carnival ball on Twelfth Night, or January 6, in 1870.
 This organization became the first to select a young woman in attendance at the ball to be crowned Queen at their second ball in 1871.